 Southern blot Method used for detection of DNA sequences in DNA samples.
-Combines transfer of electrophoresis-separated DNA fragments to a filter membrane and subsequent fragment detection by probe hybridisation some species of bacteria such as Agrobacterium tumefaciens and the right border and requires the vir genes of the Ti plasmid.
+Combines transfer of electrophoresis-separated DNA fragments to a filter membrane and subsequent fragment detection by probe hybridisation some species of bacteria such as Agrobacterium tumefaciens and Agrobacterium rhizogenes.
+The bacterium transfers this DNA fragment into the host plant's nuclear genome.
+The T-DNA is bordered by 25-base-pair repeats on each end.
+Transfer is initiated at the left border and terminated at the right border and requires the vir genes of the Ti plasmid.